signed/talk-contract-tests/notes/opportunities.md

 1. How to switch out the code highlighter theme
 1. How to do hot reloading of the slides
 1. Send pull requests for broken links
+   - write a web crawler that follows all the links
+   - write a markdown parser and run through the source